soleimani101/Perceptron-Model-for-Binary-Classification/README.md

    - algorithm library
    - cmath library

-#Usage
+# Usage

 Prepare a CSV file with training data, where each row represents a training example, and the last column represents the class label (0 or 1).
 Change the file name in the load_csv() function to match the name of your CSV file.
-    Run the program to train the model and test it on the testing data.
-    The accuracy of the model on the testing data will be printed on the console.
+Run the program to train the model and test it on the testing data.The accuracy of the model on the testing data will be printed on the console.

-#Functions
-#sigmoid()
+# Functions

+# sigmoid()

 This function calculates the sigmoid function for the given input.